techrah/techrah.github.io/_posts/2020-09-27-deep-dive-a-b-testing-and-early-peeking.md

 SE = \sqrt{\dfrac{\hat{p}_a \hat{q}_a}{n_a} + \dfrac{\hat{p}_b \hat{q}_b}{n_b}} = \sqrt{\dfrac{\hat{p}_a \hat{q}_a + \hat{p}_b \hat{q}_b}{n}}
 \\]

 But wait!
-If the null hypothesis is true, we're saying that there is no significant difference in CTR, so we'll use a pooled standard error instead, replacing the single proportion with an average of the two.
+If the null hypothesis is true, we’re saying that there is no significant difference in CTR, so we’ll use a pooled standard error instead.
+Given that both groups have the same number of observations, we can replace the single proportion with an average of the two.

 \\[
 SE_{pooled} = \sqrt{2 \times \frac{\hat{p}\_{pooled}\hat{q}\_{pooled}}{n}}